Downtown Julie Brown: Career

-Most recently, she appeared in television's Wife Swap on 21 July 2013.
+She appeared in television's Wife Swap on 21 July 2013.
 She also appeared on the cover and posed nude for the August 1998 edition of Playboy.
 Brown is currently a host on the SiriusXM channel '90s on 9.
 In addition to hosting programmes, she also hosts The Back in The Day Replay Countdown, on which are played the 30 biggest songs of the week from a particular year in the 1990s.

 Personal life

+During the 1980s, Brown was engaged.
+The engagement lasted approximately five years before she broke it off.
+While working as an MTV VJ, Brown dated John Salley and Billy Idol.

 Brown married film producer and former CEO of Intermedia Martin Schuermann in 2001.
 They live in Marina del Rey, California, with their daughter.